maptime/vancouver/_posts/2015-01-27-code_of_conduct.md

+---
-layout: default
+layout: post
-title: Code of Conduct
+title: Cod of Conduct
 author: Sarah

+---

 Maptime is place of learning and fun.
 A primary goal of Maptime is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity and race, socioeconomic status, and religion (or lack thereof).